December 17, 2021 by

 Picture for a second how it could feel to grapple with the cognitive obstacles of dementia.
 The family and friends who are closest to you are now unfamiliar.
 The words and phrases that would roll off your tongue without a second thought are now just out of reach.
 In fact, the whole world as you once knew it has completely turned upside down, leaving you yearning for a familiar foothold.

 However, one of the kindnesses imparted by Alzheimer’s is the long-term memories that often remain intact long after short-term memories have deteriorated.
 That is why helping aging adults with dementia get in touch with the past is often a very effective way to engage them – through movies, music, photos, and reminiscing.
-We can now add a high-tech tool to the list of ways we can help seniors mentally connect with the past that is demonstrating impressive results in seniors with Alzheimer’s disease: virtual reality.
+We can now add a new technology for dementia care to the list of ways we can help seniors mentally connect with the past that is demonstrating impressive results in seniors with Alzheimer’s disease: virtual reality.

 Rizzo shares an experience in which he visited a care home where a small group of residents were simply sitting around a table in silence, until he began showing them flashcard-like pictures of objects from the past.
 The mood in the room changed immediately, and the seniors started to reminisce and share nostalgic memories with each other.
 With the capacity of low-tech tools such as simple photos to produce joy for older adults, just imagine the possibilities available to us now with high-tech options like virtual reality!

 The benefit of virtual reality for seniors goes beyond just bringing enjoyment and boosting memory, such as: